Tim David: Caribbean Premier League (2021–present)

+Abu Dhabi T10 (2022, 2025)

+David made his debut for the Dehli Bulls in the 2022 season of the Abu Dhabi T10.
+During his first match, he scored 42 runs off 18 balls in an innings that included five fours and four sixes.
+He returned to the series in 2025 with the (now renamed) UAE Bulls.
+He scored the most runs of any player during the season and secured the team their first title with 98 runs in just 30 balls during the season finale.

+SA20 (2023)

+David played for MI Cape Town during the second half of the inaugural season as a replacement player following the 2022–23 Big Bash League season.

-Major League Cricket
+Major League Cricket (2023–2024)

-He was bought by MI New York ahead of the 2023 Major League Cricket which is hosted in USA.
+David was bought by MI New York for the inaugural season of the Major League Cricket.
+He was the fifth highest run-scorer of the season, scoring 209 over the tournament.
+He was retained by the team for the 2024 season.

+International League T20 (2024–2025/26)

+David signed to MI Emirates as a wildcard player for the 2024 International League T20.
+He moved to the Gulf Giants in 2025 and was bought by the Sharjah Warriorz for the 2025–26 season.
+He only played three matches in both seasons due to conflicts with the 2024–25 and 2025–26 Big Bash League seasons, respectively.

 International career

+Singapore (2019–2020)

-In July 2019, David was added to a training squad for the Singapore cricket team ahead of the Regional Finals of the 2018–19 ICC T20 World Cup Asia Qualifier tournament.
+In July 2019, David was added to a training squad for the Singapore national cricket team ahead of the Regional Finals of the 2018–19 ICC T20 World Cup Asia Qualifier tournament.
 Later the same month, he was named in Singapore's Twenty20 International (T20I) squad for the Regional Finals of the tournament.
 He made his T20I debut for Singapore against Qatar on 22 July 2019.

 In September 2019, David was named in Singapore's squad for the 2019 Malaysia Cricket World Cup Challenge League A tournament.
 He made his List A debut for Singapore, against Qatar, in the Cricket World Cup Challenge League A tournament on 17 September 2019.
 He was the leading run-scorer in the tournament, with 369 runs in five matches.
 In October 2019, he was named in Singapore's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 Ahead of the tournament, the International Cricket Council (ICC) named him as the player to watch in Singapore's squad.
+In March 2020, he scored 92* off 32 balls against Malaysia for his fifth consecutive half-century representing Singapore.